Lt Col R. Carroll (Director)

-Aerospace Studies is part of the Air Force ROTC program.
+Aerospace Studies is part of the Air Force Reserve Officer Training Corps (ROTC) program.
 Through this program, full-time students pursue a commission in the U.S. Air Force.
 Once commissioned as a Second Lieutenant, graduates of the Air Force ROTC program serve on active duty for a specified period of time.

 The Academic Program

-The Aerospace Studies department offers 3 and 4 year programs to students.
+The Aerospace Studies department offers 3- and 4-year programs to students.
 Course content includes: Foundations of the U.S. Air Force, Evolution of Airpower, Leadership Studies, and National Security Affairs.
-All lower division courses are approximately one or two credit hour.
+All lower division courses are approximately one credit hour.
 Upper division courses are three credit hours.

 In addition to the academic program, Air Force ROTC offers a wide array of optional activities to enhance students' leadership skills.

 Highly qualified freshmen and sophomores can compete nationally for the In-College Scholarship Program.
 Express Scholarships may be available to students pursuing degrees the Air Force deems “critical” (Computer/Electrical/Environmental Engineering, Foreign Languages, and Nursing).
 Scholarships cover tuition and most fees, $900 annually for textbooks, and include a monthly stipend ($300-$500).
 Four-year scholarships are available for eligible High School Seniors.
 These applications are due via www.afrotc.com by December 1.

 LTC K. Conkey